Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Can do

-- Capture airborne dust-mite allergens (pellets/fragments) with a True-HEPA filter.
+- Capture airborne dust-mite allergens (pellets/fragments) with a True HEPA filter.

 Cannot do

-- Clean fabrics, mattresses, or carpets.
+- Deep-clean fabrics, mattresses, or carpet.

 - Replace humidity control, encasements, hot washing, or HEPA vacuuming.